velartrill/velartrill.github.io/orig/conspirators.md

 "Lines cut, voidgates blown out.
 Would that make sense?"

-She stares at the ceiling for a moment, then leaps to her feat and turns to the pile of paperwork on her desk.
+She stares at the ceiling for a moment, then leaps to her feet and turns to the pile of paperwork on her desk.
 I sit back, watching as she digs through, scanning frantically for details.
 She bends down, grabbing a pen, scribbling what look like calculations on a spare sheet of paper.
 Then she turns back, eyes distant.

 "Third day of the Carver's Moon."